 We are conducting scenario analysis in short- (0-1 year), medium- (1-10 years), and long-term (10-30 years) timeframes up to the year 2050.
-We conduct scenario analysis of transition risks1 and opportunities with reference to the scenarios set out in the World Energy Outlook (WEO) published by the (International Energy Agency) IEA.
-In addition, with reference to the RCP (Representative Concentration Pathway) used by the IPCC (Intergovernmental Panel on Climate Change), Mitsui has conducted analysis of investment assets above a certain value by surveying the impact of physical risks2 based on natural disasters that have occurred over the last five years.
+We conduct scenario analysis of transition risks^{1} and opportunities with reference to the scenarios set out in the World Energy Outlook (WEO) published by the (International Energy Agency) IEA.
+In addition, with reference to the RCP (Representative Concentration Pathway) used by the IPCC (Intergovernmental Panel on Climate Change), Mitsui has conducted analysis of investment assets above a certain value by surveying the impact of physical risks^{2} based on natural disasters that have occurred over the last five years.

-- 1 "Transition risks" refer to risks caused by changes in policy/legal regulations, technology development, market trends, market evaluation, etc. - 2 "Physical risks" refer to the risk of physical damage caused by increases in natural disasters and abnormal weather arising from climate change. - IEA Stated Policies Scenario (STEPS): Scenario that reflects the current policy targets of each country - IEA Sustainable Development Scenario (SDS): Scenario needed to uphold the Paris Agreement, which seeks to keep global warming within 2.0° C (and further pursue efforts to limit the temperature increase to 1.5° C) of the pre-Industrial Revolution level - IEA Net Zero Emissions by 2050 Scenario (NZE): Scenario for achieving the goal of limiting global warming to less than 1.5°C compared to pre-Industrial Revolution level - IPCC RCP 8.5 scenario: Scenario in which the world's average temperature rises by around 4.0°C by 2100
+- 1. "Transition risks" refer to risks caused by changes in policy/legal regulations, technology development, market trends, market evaluation, etc. - 2.
+"Physical risks" refer to the risk of physical damage caused by increases in natural disasters and abnormal weather arising from climate change. - IEA Stated Policies Scenario (STEPS): Scenario that reflects the current policy targets of each country - IEA Announced Pledges Scenario (APS): Scenario that assumes all of the government's announced pledges are implemented - IEA Net Zero Emissions by 2050 Scenario (NZE): Scenario for achieving the goal of limiting global warming to less than 1.5 °C compared to pre-Industrial Revolution level - IPCC RCP 8.5 scenario: Scenario in which the world's average temperature rises by around 4.0 °C by 2100